ScottyFillups/partial-download/README.md

 Type: `Number`

-The byte limit threshold; the download will stop once the byte limit has been exceeded.
+The byte limit threshold; the load will stop once the byte limit has been exceeded.